HakjunMIN/k8s-azure-search-openai/docs/customization.md

 The search explorer works well for testing text, but is harder to use with vectors, since you'd also need to compute the vector embedding and send it in.
 It is probably easier to use the app frontend for testing vectors/hybrid search.

+#### Other approaches to improve search results

+Here are additional ways for improving the search results:

+- Adding additional metadata to the "content" field, like the document title, so that it can be matched in the search results.
+Modify [searchmanager.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/prepdocslib/searchmanager.py) to include more text in the `content` field.
+- Making additional fields searchable by the full text search step.
+For example, the "sourcepage" field is not currently searchable, but you could make that into a `SearchableField` with `searchable=True` in [searchmanager.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/prepdocslib/searchmanager.py).
+A change like that requires [re-building the index](https://learn.microsoft.com/azure/search/search-howto-reindex#change-an-index-schema).
+- Using function calling to search by particular fields, like searching by the filename.
+See this blog post on [function calling for structured retrieval](https://blog.pamelafox.org/2024/03/rag-techniques-using-function-calling.html).
+- Using a different splitting strategy for the documents, or modifying the existing ones, to improve the chunks that are indexed.
+You can find the currently available splitters in [textsplitter.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/prepdocslib/textsplitter.py).

 ### Evaluating answer quality